Author: Eli Oppenheimer

 Lease Land for Solar Farm

-If you are a landowner, and think this might be a good opportunity for you, contact us at firstname.lastname@example.org.
+If you are a landowner and think this might be a good opportunity for you, please fill out our contact form for land.